Accessible documents policy at the Forestry Commission

 - updating corporate Word and PDF templates to an accessible format

-- creating reports as HTML rather than PDF where possible
+- creating corporate reports as HTML rather than PDF where possible

-- raising awareness across the organisation and encouraging the use of clear English in reports
+- raising awareness across the organisation of the accessibility requirements

 - training staff on meeting accessibility standards